 Williamsburg bars are responsible for the bulk of Brooklyn’s glittering drinking scene.
-The neighborhood has watering holes for every type of drinker: straightforward beer bars for hops geeks, sophisticated date ideas for Tinder matches and a bevy of chameleon-like joints that are equal parts bars, restaurants and places to dance.
+The neighborhood has watering holes for every type of drinker: straightforward beer bars for hops geeks, sophisticated first-date bars for Tinder matches and a bevy of chameleon-like joints that are equal parts bars, restaurants and places to dance.
 Read on for the absolute best bars in the hood.

 RECOMMENDED: Full guide to Williamsburg, Brooklyn

-Lovingly dubbed a gastrodive, this no-frills spot delivers strong drinks, salty food and a seedy (in the best possible way) atmosphere that draws legions of fans.
+Lovingly dubbed a gastrodive, this no-frills spot delivers strong drinks, salty food and a lively atmosphere that draws legions of fans.
 The nibbles here are no ordinary bar bites, either.
-Chef Stephen Tanner, formerly of Pies ‘n’ Thighs, churns out crispy, crackly fried chicken and pillowy biscuits with honey butter that are excellent complements to your can of Schlitz.
-And for a tipple a little more intricate, order up the namesake drink, which is a refreshing piña colada slushy topped with an amaretto float.
+The kitchen churns out crispy, crackly fried chicken and pillowy biscuits with honey butter that are excellent complements to your can of Schlitz.

 You will find no bar more elegant than this French Quarter–inspired haunt.
-One of the few watering holes in New York to offer a truly authentic absinthe experience—we’re talking slow-dripping ice water over a sugar cube—the menu carries 19 varieties of the anise-flavored spirit.
+One of the few watering holes in New York to offer a truly authentic absinthe experience—we’re talking slow-dripping ice water over a sugar cube—the menu carries more than a dozen varieties of the anise-flavored spirit.
 Pair your cocktail with the venue’s other New Orleans specialty: oysters.
-Over two dozen are available by the shell along with plateaus featuring caviar, lobster and clams.
 When the weather is nice, ask for a seat in the dreamy, ethereal garden and laissez les bon temps rouler.

 For beer geeks, this homey spot on Metropolitan Avenue is the ne plus ultra for sampling rare and obscure labels.
-Owner Joe Carroll only keeps six beers on tap (plus one on cask), meaning the tightly edited menu never fails to impress.
-But the crowds don’t make the trek just for those pours: There are also a whopping 140 bottles on offer, most of which are hard-to-find Belgian varieties like a Wallonian Blaugies.
-Don’t forget to pair your suds with a tempting plate of salty cheese, meat or Brooklyn-sourced pickles.
+The team keeps only keeps six beers on tap (plus one on cask), meaning the tightly edited menu never fails to impress.
+But the crowds don’t make the trek just for those pours: There are also a whopping 140 bottles on offer, most of which are hard-to-find Belgian varieties.